-This section describes how to write drivers for simple peripheral bus (SPB) controllers and for SPB-connected peripheral devices.
-The SPB category includes synchronous serial buses such as I2C and SPI.
-Driver support for SPBs is available starting with Windows 8.
+Develop drivers for simple peripheral bus (SPB) controllers and for SPB-connected peripheral devices.
+The SPB category includes synchronous serial buses such as I²C and SPI.

 This section is intended for use by C/C++ programmers who are familiar with Windows Driver Frameworks (WDF).
 For more information about basic driver development, see Getting Started with Windows Drivers.
-For more information about WDF driver development, see Windows Driver Frameworks.
+For more information about WDF driver development, see the following topics.

 Note If you intend to write a user-mode driver that runs on OneCoreUAP-based editions of Windows, it must use UMDF 2.0 programming interfaces.
 UMDF 1.0 drivers are not supported on those editions.

 For step-by-step guidance, see Getting Started with Universal Windows drivers.
 Here is a summary of the steps:

 Convert an existing SPB driver to a Universal Windows driver